 Pale Pink Roses

 Pale pink roses connote grace, gentleness, and gratitude.
 While they may look youthful and delicate, they are as sturdy as any other rose.
+They are often associated with young girls and older women.

 Light Pink Roses